10 Lessons from Clara Barton’s Life for Living and Making an Impact

 One of the most prominent Black nurses in history, Mary Eliza Mahoney, was born in 1845 to parents free from slavery.
 She became the first Black registered nurse in the United States in 1879 after completing a rigorous training program at the New England Hospital for Women and Children.
 She was the only Black student in her class and one of only four out of 41 who completed the rigorous program.

 Hospitals did not hire Black nurses, nor did public health agencies, forcing her to work as a private duty nurse for mostly wealthy white families.
 Mahoney spent the next 40 years in clinical practice while fighting for acceptance of Black nurses into the larger nursing community.
-Her advocacy inspired many other Black […]
+Her advocacy inspired many other Black women […]

 2023-05-08T16:01:18-04:00May 8th, 2023|Black nurses, Nursing, nursing history|2 Comments